ucsb-cs148-f21/project-t05-recipefinder/README.md

 5. Navigate between screens by pressing the apple icon to go to Ingredients/Search page and the book to go to the Recipe Details page

 # Known Problems
-Limited amount of recipes, inputting too many ingredients might not give you a recipe.
+inputting too many ingredients may not give you a recipe.

+can give you recipes that you have ingredients for, but not all

 # Contributing